-list of students/seating chart daily schedule classroom routines discipline procedures referral/detention forms lunch counts, attendance counts, duties, nurse passes students in pull-out programs helpful students, neighboring teachers, special needs/modification folders where to find lesson plans, materials, books, etc. list of extra activities procedures for emergencies (fire drill, disaster drill, lock-down)
+- list of students/seating chart - daily schedule - classroom routines, including arrival and dismissal - discipline procedures - referral/detention forms - lunch counts, attendance counts, duties, nurse passes - students in pull-out programs - helpful students, neighboring teachers, special needs/modification folders - where to find lesson plans, materials, books, etc. - list of extra activities - procedures for emergencies (fire drill, disaster drill, lock-down) - School Info such as name of administrations, office staff, contact information for office or other supports

+Additional Preparations/Considerations:
-Have a talk with students about the level of behavior you expect any time a sub is in the room.
-Make clear the consequences of inappropriate behavior.

-Try not to schedule a major test when you expect a sub.

-Do not assume the sub will be knowledgeable in your content area.

-You may want to request a particular sub.
-Ask for recommendations and procedures.

-Recommend students who would be helpful to the sub.

-Telephone or meet with the sub prior to your absence if possible.

-Have a buddy teacher who can welcome the sub and offer help.
+- Have a talk with students about the level of behavior you expect any time a sub is in the room.
+Make clear the consequences of inappropriate behavior. - Try not to schedule a major test when you expect a sub. - Do not assume the sub will be knowledgeable in your content area. - You may want to request a particular sub.
+Ask for recommendations and procedures. - Recommend students who would be helpful to the sub. - Telephone or meet with the sub prior to your absence if possible. - Have a buddy teacher who can welcome the sub and offer help.
 Return the favor.